Vintage China Cabinet Painted Custom Charcoal Gray

 The Before – Unfinished China Cabinet

 This vintage china cabinet was another piece that I saved from a warehouse find along with a rocking chair and chunky side table.
-You can see the rocking chair post HERE if you’d like, and the chunky side table post HERE.
+You can see the Charcoal Painted Rocking Chair if you’d like, and the chunky Painted Accent Table if you’d like.

 The Process – Prep for Painting Furniture